Brittany and Andrew’s Pretty Fall Wedding at Thomas Jefferson’s Childhood Home

 The couple wed on November 1, 2014, at Tuckahoe Plantation, Thomas Jefferson’s childhood home.
 Around 175 guests attended the ceremony that was designed with bright autumn colors and a diamond motif.
 “I wanted to make sure everyone had an amazing time enjoying great live music, eating delicious food, and socializing,” says Brittany.

 Figuring that Virginia was a central location for both local and traveling guests, the Richmond-based couple decided on a hometown wedding.
 Their search led to Tuckahoe Plantation, a National Historic Landmark built in the early 18th century.
-Brittany was drawn to its Southern charm and picturesque landscape, while Andrew admired the 300-year-old history of the property.

 The Stationery Suite